-In 2020, 55 Chinook juveniles were captured by the two smolt traps at the RST2 location and another 497 were captured in the fry trap at RST2 (Table 5.5).
-Chinook captured in the smolt traps had a fork length range of 40-85 mm, suggesting most were age-0 fish.
+In 2021, 1,018 Chinook juveniles were captured by the two smolt traps at the RST2 one fry trap at RST2 (Table 5.5).
 As in past years, there was no attempt to distinguish between the age-classes and they were not included in the mark-recapture program, which would have been necessary to estimate the number of outmigrants.